saicumbulam/System-Design/web-scalability/building-front-end-applications.md

 ## Web Scalability

-* Front-end applications built with scale in mind are mostly stateless;
+* Front-end applications built with scale in mind
-* they depend heavily on caching; and, most importantly, they allow horizontal scalability by simply adding more hardware.
+  - stateless
-* Front-end applications often need to cache data to increase performance and reduce load on web services and the data layer
+  - depend heavily on caching to increase performance and reduce load on web services and the data layer
+  - horizontal scalability.

-Most of today’s websites are built as traditional multipage web applications, single-page applications \(SPAs\), or hybrids of these two approaches.
+Websites are built as traditional
+- **Multipage web applications**

-* **Traditional multipage web applications** websites where clicking a link or a button initiates a new web request and results in the browser reload an entire page with the response received from the server
+  websites where clicking a link or a button initiates a new web request and results in the browser reload an entire page with the response received from the server

   * build scalable websites

+- **Single-page applications**

-* **Single-page applications** These execute the most business logic in the browser, more so than either hybrid or traditional applications. any time you perform an action in the user interface, the code may initiate asynchronous calls to the server to load/save data.
+  * These execute the most business logic in the browser.
+  * The code may initiate asynchronous calls to the server to load/save data.

-  * The main benefit of SPAs is a richer user interface.
+  * richer user interface.
   * users may also benefit from a smaller network footprint and lower latencies

+- **Hybrids**

-* **Hybrid applications** These applications are a hybrid of traditional multipage web applications and SPAs.
+  These applications are a hybrid of traditional multipage web applications and SPAs.
 Some interactions cause a full page load, and others initiate only partial view updates using AJAX.

 ### Managing State

 * making front-end servers stateless, will be able to scale your front-end layer by simply adding more clones.
-* instances of a stateless service are fully interchangeable and clients can use any of the instances without seeing any difference in behavior.
+* instances are fully interchangeable and clients can use any of the instances without seeing any difference in behavior.

 ![picture 1](../.gitbook/assets/ecd1284308a4c96b302dd05698b9679a2c27c98583ca7ba01e268a28fc1fd49a.png)